 View this post on Instagram

-Key Highlights of the 2026 Edition
+Top Highlights for the 2026 Edition

-- Grand Départ in Barcelona
+Grand Départ in Barcelona

-- Unique Barcelona Connection
+Unique Barcelona Connection

 Teams and Riders to Watch